Maria Prandini obtained the Laurea

 Technical Committee on Discrete Event and Hybrid Systems, of the IEEE

 Systems Society Conference Editorial Board and of the EUCA Conference Editorial Board.
-She was member of the editorial board of European Journal of

 She is and has been